December CFSAC Part 2: Touchdowns Will Win the Game

 That leaves us with two options: create a new specialty or try to get an existing one to embrace the disease.
 The former is difficult because specialties (or in today's system, subspecialties) start as fellowships in medical schools.
 A specialist is one when they have some paper that says they have an education in that particular area.

-The latter option presents another problem, as expressed at the meeting by SMCI president Carol Head.
-That is--which existing specialty?
+The latter option presents another problem, as expressed at the meeting by Solve ME/CFS Initiative president Carol Head.
+And that is--which existing specialty?
 While I have my opinion, it is fraught with possible mistakes.
 And will likely, like the name issue, not have the support of all our experts or patients.
 More controversy, that's what we need. (rolling my eyes) I'm not going to give my opinion on this issue because my next point is more important.

 Quickest and Cheapest Way to Do the most GoodHaving expert specialists in our disease all over the country, as is available to MS patients, would be like winning the game.
 It is the ultimate goal.
 And it should be pursued.

 But, to win the game, you need some touchdowns.
 To get some touchdowns, you need first downs.
 To get some first downs, you start with possession of the ball in your opponent's territory.
-And before you can start making progress, you got to get possession of the ball.
+And before you can start making progress toward your opponent's territory, you got to get possession of the ball.

 While we all love the drama and excitement of the long pass that the receiver then runs down the field, conquering yard after yard after yard after yard, it's often that the best goal is to just get the next first down.
 The ball is handed off to a running back who tries to go straight up the middle.
 He may make just 5 yards, but that's progress.
 And sometimes it gets a first down.

 We've come to understand the biology of the disease incrementally.
 Yet, we've seen practically no progress, incrementally or bigly, in physician education.
-We're way back in the red zone of enemy territory.
+We're way back in the red zone.
 We have a long, big field of yardage to make progress in.

 So, what is the quickest and easiest way to get a touchdown?
 I say that we take it with the first goal of getting patients to get an accurate diagnosis.
 We can get the specialists who know how to treat it after we get some more touchdowns.
 But, let's get some points on the board.